Reshad de Gerus: 2025

 De Gerus joined Duqueine Team for the 2025 ELMS season, partnering sportscar rookies Roy Nissany and Francesco Simonazzi.
 At the opening round in Barcelona, de Gerus repeated his feat from 2023 and claimed pole.
 However, a gearbox issue during his stint forced the team to retire.
 Seventh at Paul Ricard and ninth in Imola sandwiched de Gerus's appearance at Le Mans, where he joined Macéo Capietto and Jonas Ried at Iron Lynx.
 After racing for second place for a large part of the event — and having briefly lost the position to Louis Delétraz in the evening — de Gerus and his teammates finished fourth in LMP2.
+De Gerus and the team scored their last points of the ELMS season with tenth place at Spa, before finishing 11th at Silverstone and retiring at Portimão.
+This led to him finishing last of the full-time LMP2 Pro entrants.'